XP-NETWORK/documentation/docs/nft_standards/esdt.md

 MINT_NAME="NFT Name"
 MINT_ROYALTIES=0
 MINT_ATTRIBUTES="https://your.url.here"
-# Comma separated string of values, no spaces
+# Comma-separated string of values, no spaces
 MINT_URI="https://your.url.here"
 ```
 3.2 Run the following command in the terminal: